anhthu253/resource-management/README.md

 - **RabbitMQ** hosted on **CloudAMQP**
 - Used for event-driven communication between booking and notification services:
-    - Booking events (confirmation, mofification, cancellation)
+    - Booking events (confirmation, modification, cancellation, refund)

 ---